 A: No, you only need to submit one application.
 However, you must include the detailed description, outline, and entire course in each format in your single application.
 Each proposed course will receive individual approval.

-Q: Will written/self-study courses be considered for approval in 2021?
+Q: Will written/self-study courses be considered for approval?

 A: Yes.
-If you become an approved ethics provider for the 2021 calendar year, the VBOA will provide the VBOA Segment (video is approximately 12 minutes), entire written script of the Segment, and a reference guide, which includes helpful information.
+If you become an approved ethics provider, the VBOA will provide the VBOA Segment (video is approximately 13 minutes), entire written script of the Segment, and a reference guide, which includes helpful information.

 As a provider, you would be required to develop any slides, freeze frames, etc. from the VBOA Segment video.
 This developed written/visual material must be included in the second-round confirmation of your course.